decmaxn/decmaxn.github.io/about/index.md

 # CLI, not GUI

-CLI is the ONLY desktop for IT professionals as it allows for efficient and precise execution of tasks, plus small text documentation without screen shots.
+CLI is the preferred interface for IT professionals as it allows for efficient and precise task execution, along with indexable documentation.

-# Scripting, not documentation
+# Scripting, not instruction

-Put commands together and copy/paste can be used to automate processes and manage multiple systems at once.
-Scripting to stack tasks to make large systems and problems manageable like [My MDT system](https://github.com/decmaxn/MDTlab.git)
+Combine commands together to enable automation and manage multiple systems simultaneously through copy/paste.

+Scripting enables stacking or looping through tasks, making large systems and complex problems manageable—for example,  [My MDT system](https://github.com/decmaxn/MDTlab.git)

-# DevSecOps
+# DevOps

-Create infrastructure with Cloudformation, Terraform, SAM.
+Create infrastructure with Cloudformation, Terraform.
 Provision with Ansible.
+CICD with Azure DevOps or CodePipeline.

-Git repos should be the single system of truth for both code and infr, even documents.
+Git repos should serve as the single source of truth for applications, infrastructure, documents, and operations.

+# Programing?

+Use AWS SAM to develop and deploy automation solutions that integrate both logic and infrastructure.

+Cloud and Serverless technologies are integrating infra directly into app development for Dev teams.

+I’m still exploring whether becoming a programmer aligns with my career goals

-# Programing
+# SRE

-Kubernetes or Cloud eliminate the requirement of DevOps.

-It's time to improve my scripting skills, and deal with error and logic with real programing, eventually everything is code.
+Use Datadog for monitoring and AWS SAM for automation.

+By managing error budgets and responding to incidents, I maintain a balance between innovation and stability to consistently meet SLA requirements.

 # For HR and Agent: